Aaryan-Patel2/MLFromScratch/README.md

 # Machine Learning from Ground Zero!

 This repository contains Python code for implementing Machine Learning algorithms from scratch using only NumPy and basic Python modules.
-The code examples provided here are inspired by the tutorials created by YouTuber Patrick Loeber.
+The code provided here are copied and inspired (for some of the divergent versions of the algorithms *like the one for Naive Bayes*) by the tutorials created by YouTuber Patrick Loeber.

 ## Introduction